-FIM 231, 232, 233: Critical Studies: The International Cinema (9 credits)
+FIM 231, 232, 233: Classics of World Cinema (2 credits each term)

-An overview of the incredible variety of narrative film styles produced outside of the Hollywood system.
-Many of the major national cinemas will be explored, including those of Europe, Scandinavia, Russia, Africa, Latin America, Australia and Asia.
-The purpose of this class is two-fold: to help students understand these films within their cultural and historical contexts; and to discuss these films as both artistic and social statements - that is, as works of creative filmmaking that speak to the human condition.
+An overview of silent and sound-film classics from Hollywood and around the world.
+The purpose of this class is two-fold: to help students understand these films within their cultural and historical contexts, and to discuss these films as both artistic and social statements - that is, as works of creative filmmaking that speak to the human condition.

-FIM 241, 242: Producing Workshop (4 credits)
+FIM 241, 242, 243: Producing Workshop (2 credits each for FIM 241 and 242; 1 credit for 243)

-The course will concentrate on the requirements of physical production, from scheduling and budgeting a short film, to training as an assistant director and unit production manager.
-Both "creative" and "line" producing will be taught: how a producer finds and options material (whether in the form of original screenplays, books, plays or short stories will be covered), as well as legal option agreements and negotiating techniques.
+The fall and winter courses will concentrate on the requirements of both physical and creative producing.
+As line producers, students will be taught scheduling and budgeting, and be trained as assistant directors and unit production managers.
+As creative producers, students will have instruction in finding and optioning material (whether in the form of original screenplays, books, plays or short stories), pitching, as well as negotiating legal contracts and option agreements.
 Developing raw material into successful screenplays will also be discussed, along with the contrast between studio development and independent filmmaking.

-FIM 250: Year Two Production (4 credits)

-Students will work on their second major production, this time a 10-minute narrative video in spring term.
-The productions will be based on material developed in the Screenwriting Workshop.
-Students collaborate on the productions, and rotate through various key creative and production positions.
-Filming can take place either on the stage or on location.
+In the spring term, student producers will work on their second major production, this time a 10-minute video.
+Producers will be responsible for scheduling, budgeting, and preparing both on- and off-screen elements necessary for this 10-minute project.
+Specifically, student producers must assist with casting, securing locations and equipment, and must also be involved in the post process.

-FIM 261, 262: Editing and Sound Workshop (4 credits)
+FIM 261, 262, 263: Editing and Sound Workshop (2 credits each for FIM 261 and 262; 1 credit for 263)